ralphbean/presentations/pypy.rst

 by definition
 -------------

+- But, *what kind of subset is it?*
-Is anything accepted by the pypy translation tool.
+- It is **anything accepted by the pypy translation tool**.

-And that's kind of squirrely.
+- And that is kind of squirrely.

 ----